stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/06-practice-exam.md

 17. What does a new IAM User need to be able to make API calls?
 A set of access keys

-18. VPC feature that allows the IPv6 EC2 instance to communicate to the internet but prevents inbound traffic -> Egress-only IGW (egress-only Internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows outbound communication over IPv6 from instances in your VPC to the Internet, and prevents the Internet from initiating an IPv6 connection with your instances, for IPv4 user NAT gateway instead)
+18. VPC feature that allows the IPv6 EC2 instance to communicate to the internet but prevents inbound traffic -> Egress-only IGW (egress-only Internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows outbound communication over IPv6 from instances in your VPC to the Internet, and prevents the Internet from initiating an IPv6 connection with your instances, for IPv4 user NAT gateway instead).

 19. IAM user access URL: https://<Account Id>.signin.aws.amazon.com/console/